 Shrivenham Methodist Church welcomes everyone and therefore there is no necessity to advise us that you will be coming to any event, however if you require more information please feel free to contact us using any of the methods below.

-You can phone the church on 01793 , but please bear in mind this phone will not be answered when the church is closed or during services.
+You can phone the church office on 01793 764544, but please bear in mind this phone will only be answered during office hours.

 Shrivenham Methodist Church

 Shrivenham is a large village and civil parish in Oxfordshire, England.
 It is historically part of Berkshire, and is close to the border with Wiltshire.
 It is located in the Vale of White Horse, between Swindon and Faringdon.

 The Vale of White Horse is a local government district of Oxfordshire in England.
 The main town is Abingdon, other places include Faringdon and Wantage.
 There are 68 parishes within the district.